- Police officer stabbed to death outside home in Paris suburb

 |Larossi Abballa [Facebook/Al Jazeera]

-The officials cannot be named as they were not authorised to discuss the ongoing investigations.
+The officials were not authorised to be publicly named discussing ongoing investigations.

 'Video posted online'

-Two other security officials said Abballa recorded a video during the knife attack.
+Two other security officials said Abbala recorded a video during the knife attack.
 One official said the assailant posted the video on Facebook Live, the social media site's live feed.

 A Facebook profile bearing the name Larossi Abballa - which vanished from the internet early on Tuesday - showed a photo of smiling man believed to be Abballa.

 The last post publicly available was a mock-up of the European Championship logo highlighting the posters' purported masonic and occult symbols.

 "Some will say we see evil everywhere!"
 Abballa said in a message posted about 18 hours before the attack.

 One police official said at one point in the video, the assailant puzzled over what to do with the couple's child.